HDRJ-One/darkstorm2150-Protogen_x3.4_Official_Release/README.md

 Granular adaptive learning is often used in situations where the data is highly diverse or non-stationary and where the model needs to adapt quickly to changing patterns.
 This is often the case in dynamic environments such as robotics, financial markets, and natural language processing.

 ## Setup
-To run this model, download the model.ckpt and install it in your "stable-diffusion-webui\models\Stable-diffusion" directory
+To run this model, download the model.ckpt or model.safetensor and install it in your "stable-diffusion-webui\models\Stable-diffusion" directory

 ## Space